MaheshShukla1/Cheatsheet/README.md

 # Cheat Sheet Repository for Tech Enthusiasts

 Welcome to the **Cheat Sheet Repository**!
 Here, you'll find a comprehensive collection of cheat sheets covering a wide range of technology topics.
-Whether you’re a beginner or a seasoned pro, this repository is your go-to resource for quick and easy access to essential tech information.
+Whether you’re a beginner or a seasoned pro, this repository is your go-to resource for quick and easy access to essential tech information

 ## [HTTP Status Code Cheatsheet](https://github.com/MaheshShukla1/Cheatsheet/wiki/HTTP-Status-Code-Cheatsheet)